Lead times for custom frame work is 1-4 weeks not including shipping time.

 Q: I am going to be adding other aftermarket parts to my gun.
 Can I just get them from GLCW?

 A: Yes.
-We can acquire, and install just about anything you need.
+We can acquire and install just about anything you need.
 Please visit our parts and gear section for parts we carry.

 Q: Do you sell guns?